3rr0r-505/KeySpy/README.md

    ### 🌐Web Interface:
    - Visit this site [w3blogger.vercel.app](https://w3blogger.vercel.app/) to monitor the keylogs and execute payloads remotely

 ## Note
 - For Downloading the `kSpy-AIO.exe` file [click here](https://github.com/3rr0r-505/KeySpy/releases/download/v1.4.1/kSpy-AIO_v1.4.exe) or visit the releases page.
 <!--
 - Create a `mongoDB Atlas` cluster and use the connection links.
-- Soon the extension will be available on the chrome store.-->
+- Soon the extension will be available on the chrome store.--> `⚠️ It's a Experimental project inspired by Hak5 OMG & still in development.
+If you have any queries feel free to DM me on discord.`

 ## Contributing